AshishYesale7/Calander-Ai/src/README.md

     *   **Google Sync:** Seamlessly syncs with Google Calendar and Google Tasks.
     *   **Important Emails Card:** An AI-powered widget that scans your Gmail for important, non-sensitive emails, summarizes them, and displays them on your dashboard to ensure you don't miss key information.
 It intelligently filters out OTPs, password resets, and other security-related emails.
 *   **Personalized News & Resources:**
-    *   A news feed that can be filtered by interests like "AI," "Internships," or "GATE" to keep you updated on relevant topics.
-Articles can be summarized by the AI.
+    *   An **AI Opportunity Tracker** that can find and track important upcoming deadlines for any topic, exam, or company you provide.
     *   A resources page where you can bookmark your own learning materials and also receive AI-generated suggestions based on your unique goals and skills.
 *   **Advanced User Experience:**
     *   **Multi-Method Authentication:** Secure sign-up and sign-in using email/password, Google, or phone number (OTP).
     *   **Push Notifications:** Receive timely, native browser notifications for upcoming events and deadlines so you never miss an important date.
     *   **Extensive Customization:** Personalize the entire app's appearance, from light/dark themes to custom background images, solid colors, and five unique "frosted glass" UI effects with granular controls.
     *   **Intelligent Command Palette:** A powerful, keyboard-accessible palette (Ctrl+K) that serves as a central navigation and action hub.
-It features a modern, glassmorphic design and intelligently falls back to a conversational AI assistant.
-If a typed query doesn't match a built-in command, the palette prompts the user to "Ask AI anything," allowing for seamless natural language event creation and other interactions.
+It features a modern, glassmorphic design and allows for quick navigation, plugin management (install/open), user search (`@`), and falls back to a conversational AI assistant for natural language event creation.
     *   **Enhanced Trash Management:** A dedicated trash panel allows you to review recently deleted items.
 It features bulk actions to restore or permanently delete multiple items at once.
+    *   **Collapsible Sidebar:** The main navigation sidebar can be collapsed to maximize content view, with its state saved per-device.
     *   **Mobile App Download Section:** The landing page features a dedicated section with a dynamic "gravity well" animation, prompting users to download the mobile applications for iOS and Android.

 ## 3. Link to Prototype